-Courses that count in the CHRM major quality point average (MQPA):
+Courses that count in the Christian Ministries major quality point average (MQPA):

-All courses with "RELI" prefix; ENTR 314; and PHIL 251.
+All courses with "CMIN" and "RELI" prefixes.
 A minimum MQPA of 2.00 is required to graduate.

 The Department desires that Christian Ministries majors receive some practical field experience in ministry during their four years of academic instruction and practical training at Grove City College.
-To this end, all Christian Ministries majors must complete a three-credit Ministry Internship (RELI 480) during their time at Grove City, some completing the Internship during the summers and others during a fall or spring semester.
-While students must complete three credit hours of RELI 480 Ministry Internship as part of their Christian Ministries major, students may complete three additional hours of Internship as part of the 128 hours needed to graduate from Grove City College (up to six hours of Internship total).
-Students should consult with their academic advisor, as well as Dr. Stringer, the department internship coordinator, for more information on Internship requirements.
+To this end, all Christian Ministries majors must complete a three-credit ministry internship (CMIN 480) during their time at Grove City, some completing the internship during the summers and others during a fall or spring semester.
+While students must complete three credit hours of CMIN 480 Internship in Christian Ministries as part of their Christian Ministries major, students may complete three additional hours of internship as part of the 128 hours needed to graduate from Grove City College (up to six hours of internship total).
+Students should consult with their academic advisor, as well as the department internship coordinator, for more information on internship requirements.

 The Department intends that Christian Ministries majors develop information literacy as well as speaking and writing skills in order to be best prepared for a vocation in professional ministry and/or graduate school.
-To this end, all Christian Ministries Majors will take Religion 488 Senior Seminar during their senior year as a Writing Intensive (WI), Speaking Intensive (SI), and Information Literacy (IL) course.
-This course is designed to help gain proficiency in research as well as clear and well-supported written and oral communication for both academic and practical ministry application.
+To this end, all Christian Ministries Majors will take Religion 212 New Testament Literature and History as an Information Literacy (IL course) and Christian Ministries 258 Communicating the Gospel as a Writing Intensive (WI) and Speaking Intensive (SI).
+These courses are designed to help students gain proficiency in research, as well as clear and well-supported written and oral communication for both academic and practical ministry application.

-Course Requirements for Bachelor of Arts Degree in Philosophy (PHIL)-33 hours Core Requirements: (30 hours)
+Course Requirements for Bachelor of Arts Degree in Philosophy-33 hours Core Requirements: (30 hours)